Kapelianovych/edelweiss/packages/edelweiss/README.md

 const template = html`<p>${translate('go', { place: 'store' })}</p>`;
 ```

-When language of the site need to be changed call `language` function.
-It accepts language's code.
+When the language of the site needs to be changed, call the `language` function.
+It accepts a language's code.

 ```ts
 // All sentences that was returned by `translate` function will be changed according to language code.